 Contribution margin and EBITDA are very useful for comparing two or more companies, industries, and their respective operating efficiencies.
 They can be a useful tool for determining whether an organization is able to service its debt.
 There is no need to worry about debt servicing if the interest burden is much lower than the contribution margin or EBITDA.

 However, both parameters can also be misleading to a certain extent.
 The contribution margin totally ignores costs that are not variable in nature.
 It also ignores any cost that relates to the organization’s investments in its long-term productive assets, such as buildings, plants, machinery, etc. Similarly, EBITDA also ignores the high borrowing costs and the costs of such heavy capital expenditure.
 It does not include interest expenses, depreciation, and amortization charges.
 Hence, they might prove unreliable in the case of capital-intensive industries having a high quantum of fixed assets.

 U.S. Generally Accepted Accounting Principles (US GAAP) do not recognize both the contribution margin and EBITDA.
 Therefore the calculation may vary from company to company, and thus the manipulation of results is possible to meet the needs of an individual company.
 Therefore, they are primarily beneficial internally or within the organization.
 Hence, one should take enough care while using both these parameters.

 Frequently Asked Questions (FAQs)

-No both these are not the same.
-The contribution margin only takes into account the variable costs that change with changes in the level of production.
-While EBITDA includes fixed costs also that remain constant with any level of production.
+No, both these are not the same.
+The contribution margin only considers the variable costs that change with changes in the level of production.
+While EBITDA includes fixed costs that remain constant with any production level.

-Both the contribution margin and EBITDA help in comparing the operating efficiency of two or more companies.
+Both the contribution margin and EBITDA help compare the operating efficiency of two or more companies.